typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-misused-promises.md

 }
 ```

-You can disable selective parts of the `checksVoidReturn` option by providing an
-object that disables specific checks:
+You can disable selective parts of the `checksVoidReturn` option by providing an object that disables specific checks.
+The following options are supported:

+- `arguments`: Disables checking an asynchronous function passed as argument where the parameter type expects a function that returns `void`
+- `attributes`: Disables checking an asynchronous function passed as a JSX attribute expected to be a function that returns `void`
+- `properties`: Disables checking an asynchronous function passed as an object property expected to be a function that returns `void`
+- `returns`: Disables checking an asynchronous function returned in a function whose return type is a function that returns `void`
+- `variables`: Disables checking an asynchronous function used as a variable whose return type is a function that returns `void`

+For example, if you don't mind that passing a `() => Promise<void>` to a `() => void` parameter or JSX attribute can lead to a floating unhandled Promise:

 ```json
 {